Hummingbird Mint: Plant Care Essentials

 Seeds vs. Plants

-Although you can grow mint from seed, it’s a lot easier to find a young healthy plant and start from there.
+Although you can grow mint from seed, it’s a lot easier to find a young, healthy plant and start from there.
 For many of us, the growing season is too short to warrant growing plants from seed, and plants are also much more vulnerable when they’re just tiny green shoots.
 Unless you’re looking for a real challenge this spring, aim to buy your mint plants early in the season from a reputable nursery and get them in the ground once temperatures are stable and warm.

 Sun

-Mint likes full sun, so if you have an extra hot corner of your garden where more sun-sensitive plants seem to fail, put your agastache here.
+Mint likes full sun, so if you have an extra hot corner of your garden where more sun-sensitive plants seem to fail, put your Agastache here.
 Although they will tolerate part-shade, Hummingbird Mint (like other mints) is happiest with a good dose of daily heat.
 Many growers describe mint as benefiting from “tough love” and the amount of sun they get is no exception.
-Plant your mint in a hot sunny spot, and they’ll be much happier.
+Plant your mint in a hot, sunny spot, and they’ll be much happier.

 Soil

 Mint also requires well-draining soil.
-That doesn’t mean you want them to fully dry out (they still need some water!), but it does mean they don’t like their feet wet.
+That doesn’t mean you want them to dry out fully (they still need some water!), but it does mean they don’t like their feet wet.
 If your soil tends to be very dense, try breaking it up with some sand or gravel.
-Mint prefers soil that isn’t too nutrient heavy, so skip adding fertilizer or amending the soil with compost when planting.
+Mint prefers soil that isn’t too nutrient-heavy, so skip adding fertilizer or amending the soil with compost when planting.

 Water